+- 1. Multiple choice test

+- 2. Practical assessment with questioning

-The successful completion of the multiple choice test, practical assessment with questioning, must precede the interview underpinned by portfolio of evidence.
-The multiple choice test and practical assessment with questioning may take place in any order, although the EUIAS will usually schedule the multiple choice test first to allow time for any re-takes that may be needed.
-The final component is the interview underpinned by portfolio of evidence.
-This will take place face to face and it will be recorded.
-Both the practical assessment with questioning and the Interview underpinned by the portfolio of evidence will be conducted by the Independent Assessor (IA).
+- 3. Interview underpinned by portfolio of evidence

+The EUIAS will usually advise scheduling the multiple choice test first to allow time for any re-takes that may be needed.
+The interview underpinned by portfolio of evidence will take place face to face and it will be recorded.
+Both the practical assessment with questioning and the interview underpinned by the portfolio of evidence will be conducted by the independent assessor (IA).